thibaultyou/prompt-library/src/system_prompts/prompt_analysis_agent/README.md

 ### ✏️ One-line Description

-**Analyzes AI prompts to extract key information and provide insights for optimization**
+**Analyzes AI prompts to provide insights for prompt engineering and optimization**

 ### 📄 Description

-This prompt creates an AI expert that specializes in analyzing and dissecting AI prompts.
-It extracts crucial information, categorizes the prompt, and provides actionable insights for prompt engineering and optimization.
+This prompt creates an AI expert specialized in dissecting and analyzing AI prompts.
+It extracts key information, categorizes prompts, and provides actionable insights for prompt engineering and optimization.
+The analysis is thorough, precise, and follows specific guidelines.

 ### 🔧 Variables

-- `{{PROMPT}}`
+- `{{PROMPT}}`: The AI prompt to be analyzed

 ### 📜 Prompt